Skip to Main Content

 Wagner received a doctorate in science and technology dynamics from Amsterdam School of Communications Research, University of Amsterdam, a Master of Arts in Science, Technology and Public Policy from George Washington University, and a Bachelor of Arts from Trinity College.

-Wagner engages with students at all levels, from a freshman seminar on the history of space, to doctoral students in public policy analysis.
-Her favorite class is Leadership in Public and Nonprofit Sectors, where she teaches and guides the future leaders of our nation and where she brings her own experience working with the White House and the U.S. Congress into the classroom.
-She welcomes students dropping by her office at any time.
+Wagner engaged with students at all levels, from a freshman seminar on the history of space, to doctoral students in public policy analysis.
+Her favorite class was Leadership in Public and Nonprofit Sectors, where she taught and guided the future leaders of our nation and where she brought her own experience working with the White House and the U.S. Congress into the classroom.

 From Disciplinary Depth to Interdisciplinary Breadth: The Case of Public Administration